Kartellverband: Weimar Republic, 1919–1932

-During the Nazi Regime, 1932–1945
+Nazi Regime, 1932–1945

-The Kartellverband faced a triple whammy that eventually resulted in forcible decorporation on July 6, 1938 under the Verbot der Korporationsverbände: Misjudgment of the totalitarian regime of Adolf Hitler, misinformation and deliberate Nazi deception.

 In March 1933, the Catholic bishops' resistance to the Nazi power grab weakened, and with it the will of the Studentenvereine to fight; the conclusion of the Reichskonkordat finished both off.
 Several corporations resisted, but were unable to halt the Kartellverbands collapse.

-At the start of the Nazi regime, the corporations, that were not prohibited, were held for enlargement of their directors' boards.
-On September 1, 1933 at Frankfurt am Main, the Kartellverband was merged into the Ring katholischer deutscher Burschenschaften, despite objections from within, over the fact that a "color-carrying" and a "non-coleur-wearing" board had been combined; and from without, as the Deutsche Burschenschaft accused the RKDB of name infringement.
+At the start of the Nazi regime, the corporations that were not prohibited were held for enlargement of their directors' boards.
+On September 1, 1933, at Frankfurt am Main, the Kartellverband was merged into the Ring katholischer deutscher Burschenschaften, despite objections from within, over the fact that a "color-carrying" and a "non-coleur-wearing" board had been combined; and from without, as the Deutsche Burschenschaft accused the RKDB of name infringement.
 The merger did not last long.

-On July 10, 1933, the Studentenvereine in Austria severed ties with the Alliance on account of Austro-German tensions at the time, and incorporated an Österreichischer Cartellverband; the Kartellverband katholischer nichtfarbentragender akademischer Vereinigungen Österreichs incorporated July 22 of the same year.
-Both Kartellverbände were forcibly decorporated on June 20, 1938 in the wake of the Nazi invasion and annexation of Austria (Anschluß Österreiches).
+On July 10, 1933, the Studentenvereine in Austria severed ties with the Alliance on account of Austro-German tensions at the time, and incorporated an Österreichischer Cartellverband; the Kartellverband katholischer nichtfarbentragender akademischer Vereinigungen Österreichs incorporated on July 22 of the same year.
+Both Kartellverbände were forcibly decorporated on June 20, 1938, in the wake of the Nazi invasion and annexation of Austria (Anschluß Österreiches).
+The Kartellverband itself was forcibly decorporated in 1938 under the Third Reich's Verbot der Korporationsverbände.